Srivathsan03/Firebase/README.md

 This is a simple project to explore functionalities of firebase

-## The functionalities used in this app are
+## The firebase functionalities used in this app are
 * Realtime Database
 * Firebase Auth
 * Firebase Storage